dcmdestello/whenever/modifiedProblemStatement.md

 ## Suggested Extensions

-It might be useful to return the value of an outer `when` effect (and possible observables created there) to an inner `when` statement, in a similar vein to chained promises.
-This would mean that observables constructed in the outer `when` could be passed to the inner `when` and used in both its 'predicate' and 'effect'.
+It might be useful to return the value of an outer `when` statement (and possible observables created there) to an inner `when` statement, in a similar vein to chained promises.
+This would mean that observables constructed in the outer `when` could be passed to the inner `when` and used in both it's 'predicate' and 'effect'.

 For something like the semantics of data subscription management we might find it useful to have a clean up function that runs when the predicate become false.